 Starting a new job requires a great deal of communicative and team-building skills to create trust between yourself and your new coworkers.

 However, working in a marketing agency takes this to a whole new level.
 It requires trust-building with not only your team but also with your clients and external partners.
 Here’s some essential advice:

 - Be kind, but be unafraid to speak your mind – Honesty is a valuable trait in marketing.
 It shows you to be trustworthy and allows you to bring your own ideas into the mix.

 - Speak up when something is unclear to you – Shying away from admitting you don’t understand something will only make things harder in the long run.

 - Don’t drop the ball, even when the project is out of your hands – Your team are human beings, and just like you, they can be forgetful, or a task can get swept under the carpet when things are busy.
 Keep tabs on internal tasks and ask for updates when you feel it’s needed.
-Project management software such as Trello can be really helpful with this.
+Project management software such as Teamwork or Trello can be really helpful with this.
 These tools become even more important if you’re working remotely.

 - Volunteer yourself for things that you have spotted or support team members who may be snowed under – Initiative, problem-solving, and creative thinking are championed traits in marketing.
 Plus, busy team members will be endlessly grateful for your support.

-Be clear when briefing external teams – They are also human beings, and just like you, they can misunderstand the brief.
+- Be clear when briefing external teams – They are also human beings, and just like you, they can misunderstand the brief.
 This can result in increased time spent on back-and-forths that can halt a campaign’s progression.
 Having well thought out and communicated standard operating procedures (SOPs) can save a lot of headaches and time here.

 5. Be meticulous